PrestaShop/prestashop-specs/back-office/shop-parameters/customer-settings/groups.md

 **Customers group.** By default, it is 'Customer' but merchants can use the dropdown selector to choose any group.
 A tooltip is available: `The group defined for your identified registered customers.` in `Admin.Shopparameters.Help`.

 Users should click 'Save' to update their default groups' settings.
+If all settings are properly saved, then a successful message is displayed: `The settings have been successfully updated.` in `Admin.Notifications.Success`.

 ## Add form